henki-robotics/robotics_essentials_ros2/1-ros_2_introduction/README.md

 ### Subscribe to a topic
 By subscribing to a topic, you can read sensor data (lidar, camera) and other useful data (map, odometry) from your robot.

-[Open a new terminal inside the Docker container](/0-setup/README.md#new-terminal) and run the following commands:
+Open a new terminal inside the Docker container and run the following commands ([How to open terminal in Docker container](/0-setup/Docker%20Cheat%20Sheet.md)):

 1. List all the available ROS 2 topics
     ```commandline